 Thorough knowledge of financial transactions and financial systems, as well as related policy, accounting and regulatory compliance requirements.

 Demonstrated working knowledge of accounting principles (particularly as it relates to investment accounting) and business math to prepare, reconcile, analyze and report financial transactions.
-Knowledge of GAAP accounting principles a plus.

 Excellent organizational skills and ability to prioritize work and complete assignments to meet strict deadlines.

 Proven proficiency with Microsoft Suite, able to automate reconciliations, knowledge and skill in the use of various information databases.
 Ability to analyze functionality and recommend enhancements.